keymanapp/help.keyman.com/developer/17.0/context/model-editor.md

 Test Lexical Model
 :   Starts the Keyman Developer Web Server for the current lexical
     model.

-Addresses
-:   Lists the various IP addresses and hostnames that Keyman Developer
-    is listening on
+This will list the various IP addresses and hostnames that Keyman Developer is listening on

+Configure...
+:   Pressing this allows the [Options](./options) dialog to pop-up.

-Open debugger in local browser
+Open in browser
 :   Starts your default browser with the selected address to allow
     testing of the model directly

-Send addresses to email
+Send to email...
 :   Sends the list of web addresses as an email so that you can more
     easily open the test site on your mobile device, or share with someone else on your network.

+Copy link
+:   Once the IP addresses are shown, feel free to copy any one of the links.

 To test on other platforms, open one of the debug host addresses listed on your device.
 Your device will need to be on the same network as the